PwC describes a structured payable program and how to evaluate whether the trade payable should be considered debt.

-During this webcast, the Center for Board Governance and Investor Resource Institute leader, Paula Loop, will be joined by Don Keller, Center for Board Governance partner, and Paul DeNicola, Center for Board Governance managing director, to discuss the findings of the 2015 Annual Corporate Directors Survey.
+In this webcast PwC's Center for Board Governance and Investor Resource Institute leader, Paula Loop, and Don Keller, Center for Board Governance partner, and Paul DeNicola, Center for Board Governance managing director, discuss the findings of the 2015 Annual Corporate Directors Survey.

 How do boards stay oriented towards long-term shareholder value while balancing shareholder focus on short-term performance?
 Read PwC’s 2015 Annual Corporate Directors Survey to find out.

 Regulators and others have been discussing potential indicators of audit quality; find out what PwC thinks in our Point of View.